 · Students have to have a valid passport.
 Visa not required for US passport holders.

 · Students holding other than US passports will be responsible for getting their own visa if required.

 · Students will have to sign a form releasing UCO from responsibility.

-· Students will have to buy an international insurance (valid for a whole year - around $90).
+· Students will have to buy an international insurance (Around $50).

 · Students will be asked to provide contact information in the USA in case of emergency.

 · Students will be encouraged to provide information on any health issue they might have.

 · First payment of $1,200 is required to reserve a seat; your place is then guaranteed.

 · Making the first payment as early as possible gets you a better seat on the plane.

 · Second payment of $1,295 is due by April 18, 2016.
 Balance payment of $1,000 is due by June 20, 2016.